 Our tubes are currently labelled as “7 other” because the “body” of the tube and the “cap” are made from slightly different types of plastic (PE and PP).
 However PP and PE can be recycled together as they are part of the same overall plastic family (the polyolefins).

 Keep Caps on Bottles

-We have learnt that due to the mechanical recycling process currently in place in facilities here in the UK, small items (less than 80mm) are likely not to get recycled as materials will go through a giant tumbler these small items are likely to fall through.
+We have learnt that due to the mechanical recycling process currently in place in facilities, small items (less than 80mm) are likely not to get recycled as materials will go through a giant tumbler these small items are likely to fall through.

 This is why caps should always be left on bottles so they too can get recycled, no matter what colour they are.

 Three Steps To Recycling Our Products

 - If recycling tubes, cut the top off to around half way.
 Don’t cut the end off completely as this could end up in landfill.

 - Give the tube a quick rinse.
 It doesn’t have to be spotless but a quick clean is preferable.

 - Pop it in your recycling bin and place in curb-side recycling (or wherever you usually recycle your plastics).